 Written requests are required for early dismissals.
 Students are not permitted to wait outside the office/building for pick-ups.
+Barring an unforeseen circumstance, we ask that any changes to dismissal be communicated by 2pm.
+This allows Mrs. Wareham enough time to contact the appropriate teacher(s) to communicate the change.

-For the safety of the students at Aiken Elementary, parents must pick students up in the office and sign them out for an early dismissal.
+For the safety of the students at Aiken Elementary, students will only be dismissed from the main office or the nurse's office.
+Anyone picking up a student for an early dismissal must present a photo ID.